 A well-composed subject line should be short but specific enough to reflect the main idea of the following conversation.
 Most preferably, it should contain a keyword that will help the recipient to remember the subject and then easily find it among other business emails when needed.

-Here are a few examples of how a subject line should look in a formal letter:
+Here are a few examples of how a subject line should look in a formal letter, particularly regarding the dates:

 - Meeting 9 am on Tuesday, the 25th of July - When you want to notify your colleagues about an upcoming meeting and share more details regarding its agenda.